rajiv-njit/rajiv-njit/README.md

 ### Java Development
 Experienced Java developer with in-depth knowledge of the Spring Framework, Hibernate, Java EE, SQL, JDBC, and MVC.
 Proven track record of designing, developing, and deploying high-quality, scalable, and reliable software.

-### Project/Program Management
-PMP and CSP certified project/program manager with a successful track record of delivering complex projects on time and within budget.
-Strong communication, leadership, and problem-solving skills.

 ### Technical Architecture
 Seasoned technical architect with expertise in AWS and Azure cloud computing.
 Proficient in translating business requirements into technical specifications and deliverables.